 E.S.P (easy surface prep) – This is a fantastic wipe on, wipe off product that primes and prepares any shiny or non-porous surface for painting.
 It completely eliminates the need for difficult and time-consuming sanding!
 Once dry, E.S.P creates a surface that is ready for paint to bond to making it ideal for application onto melamine cabinets.

-It is also safe to use in a kitchen environment, virtually odourless and colourless and is simply wipes on with a lint-free cloth or brush making it very easy to use.
+Safe to use in a kitchen environment, virtually odourless and colourless and simply wipes on with a lint-free cloth or brush making it very easy to use.

-Take a look at this previous blog post where a customer used E.S.P on their kitchen cabinets with great success.
+For example, take a look at the below images where a customer used E.S.P on their kitchen cabinets with great success.

 As well as having a good primer, you may also want to consider using a paint conditioner.
-We have two available, one for use in oil-based paints (Owatrol Oil) and another for use in water-based ones (Floetrol).
+We have two available; Owatrol Oil is for use in oil-based paints and the other is Floetrol, for use in water-based paints.

 Unlike damaging paint thinners or water, they do all this without affecting the inherent qualities of the paint or its colour.

-We hope you found this helpful.
-If you have any tips or advice, please feel free to share them down below.
+We hope you found this post on the best paint for kitchen cabinets helpful.
+If you have any tips or advice, please feel free to share them in the comments below.
 We love hearing from you!